How To Install Acrow Props?

 Again, you may need to consult with a structural engineer for this step if you are working inside.
 You need to make sure that the floor joists and timbers can take the load of the Acrow props.

 The surface upon which the Acrow props rest must be completely level and even and able to bear the load of all of the props.

 Consequently, If you skip this step, you may end up damaging the floor, or destroying the structure that you are supporting completely.

 Erect The Acrow Prop And Secure The Bottom And Top Plates

 Next, use the pin of the Acrow prop to set the proper height.
 Then, using the adjusting nut, you can fine-tune the height of the prop, to make sure that it’s the exact height that is required.
 Lock the nut in place, tightening it with a wrench.

-Then, raise the prop.
-The bottom should be secured by bolts or nails.
-The top should also be secured in the same manner to a timber or structural beam, unless the Acrow prop is supporting masonry.
+Then, raise the prop, TBolts or nails should secure the bottom.
+The top should also be secured in the same manner as a timber or structural beam unless the Acrow prop is supporting masonry.

 You’re done!
 Let the load rest on the Acrow prop, and regularly check it for safety, until your project has been completed.